MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cannot-bring-resource-online-guidance.md

 Before contacting Microsoft support, you can gather information about the issue.

-### Perquisite
+### Prerequisite

-1. [TSSv2](https://aka.ms/getTSSv2) must be executed in the context of account with admin rights on the local system, and EULA must be accepted (once EULA is accepted, TSSv2 won't prompt it again).
+1. [TSSv2](https://aka.ms/getTSSv2) must be executed in the context of an account with admin rights on the local system, and EULA must be accepted (once EULA is accepted, TSSv2 won't prompt it again).

-2. We recommend the local machine **RemoteSigned** PowerShell execution policy.
+2. We recommend that the local machine uses the **RemoteSigned** PowerShell execution policy.

 > [!NOTE]
 > In case the current PowerShell execution policy doesn't allow running TSSv2, the following actions could be taken:
 >
-> - Set **RemoteSigned** for the **Process** level, run the following cmdlet:
+> - Set **RemoteSigned** for the **Process** level and run the following cmdlet:
 >
 >   `PS C:\> Set-ExecutionPolicy -scope Process -ExecutionPolicy RemoteSigned`
 >